EPiCS/soundgates/tutorials/createcomponent/index.md

 	</Ports>
 ```

 The tag "Properties" is optional since only some components have static properties.
-Each property has a name (tag "Name").
-A property can have an initial value (tag "InitialValue") which is optional.
+Each property has a name (attribute "Name").
+A property can have an initial value (attribute "InitialValue") which is optional.
 Their are two kinds of static properties:

 1. Float properties are described with the tag "FloatProperty".
 The value of such a property is a float number.
 2. String properties are described with the tag "UserStringProperty".
 The value of such a property can be an arbitrary text.
 A string property can have predefined options, as you see in the sound component "FIR":